pnsn/GFAST/ShakeAlertBranch.md

 - compile without ISCL
 - - memory
 - - array
+- Investigate why the main loop requires 5-6 seconds to complete.
+Are we actually processing all the data?
+Optimize.
-- Properly flag non-existant SA_events_dir and disable looking for trigger file.
+- Properly flag non-existant SA_events_dir and disable looking for trigger file in SA deployments.
-- dmlib heartbeat sender
-- dmlib message sender
+- unify and clean up the various logging systems.
-- replace fcnm defs and refs with \_\_func__
+- replace fcnm defs and refs with cleaner \_\_func__
 - move xml message writing out of driveGFAST in into gfast_eew so we can use the dmlib xml writer.
+- Add threading to be able to handle peak loads.

 ##more substantial tasks